Global Finance Concentration

 CSC 325 Seminar: Responsible Computing (4 Credits)

 When is disruption good?
 Who is responsible for ensuring that an innovation has a positive impact?
 Are these impacts shared equitably?
 How can bias be eliminated from algorithms, if they exist?
 What assurances can anyone make about the technology they develop?
 What are the limitations of professional ethics?
 This seminar examines the ethical implication (i.e., ethics, justice, political philosophy) of computing and automation.
-Participants will explore how to design technology responsibly while contributing to progress and growth.
-Topics include: intellectual property; privacy, security and freedom of information; automation; globalization; access to technology; artificial intelligence; mass society; and emerging issues.
-Designation: Systems.
+Participants explore how to design technology responsibly while contributing to progress and growth.
+Discussions include: intellectual property; privacy, security and freedom of information; automation; globalization; access to technology; artificial intelligence; mass society; and emerging issues.
 Prerequisite: CSC 210.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable